 Use the medium and small brush to fill in the tree branch with the brown paint.

-I hope you found this tutorial for how to paint a cardinal snow scene to be fun!
+I hope you found this acrylic painting tutorial for how to paint a cardinal snow scene to be fun!
 This Snowy Cardinal Painting will look great on display all winter long!
-Put it up in your own home or give it as a gift.
+Put your cardinal bird artwork up in your own home or give this original painting as a gift.